 I view the world in geometric shapes anchored by color.
 The canvas size I usually use exceeds 24" x 36", a comfortable plane to express a preconceived idea or spontaneous emotion.
 I work with oils and I use large brushes, palette and jointing knives.
 This allows me the freedom to express myself without restrictions.
 I apply the paint with bold brushstrokes and sharp edges.
 My styles have evolved over the years, from representational to just the power of colors.
-I have produced series of paintings inspired by either attending a concert, exploring sexuality, or expressing my feelings with color, texture and motion
+I have produced a series of paintings inspired by daily occurrences, dreams, attending a concert expressing my feelings with color, texture and motion.

 I was born in Puerto Rico and raised in Brooklyn, NY.
 The change in culture and environment was intimidating and yet exciting for a six-year old.
 I was shy and found comfort with First Readers and browsing my older brother's comic books, studying how the use of a simple line and color conveyed a feeling or an action.
 I enjoyed my coloring books and cherished my Crayola box.
 The crayons were used to the nibs!
 Orange, red, yellow and black were my favorites.

 My first introduction to oils was in my early teens.
-I am grateful to a neighbor who encouraged me to paint and gave me an oil set complete with boards, linseed oil and brushes.
+I am grateful to a neighbor, Eva Masso who encouraged me to paint and for Christmas gifted me with an oil set complete with boards, linseed oil and brushes.
 I discovered the smooth and sensual feel of the oils, their vibrancy, and how they would liven up the subject matter.
+Once the oils were depleted I sketched flowers, vases or anything that was in front of me on whatever medium was available, pencils, pens, crayons on bits of paper, notebooks, envelopes and tissues.
 Although I would not use oils until years later, my attraction remained.
-I sketched continuously flowers, trees, vases and angular faces with straight lines, few curves and expressive eyes.

 I have had exhibitions at the New Hope Sidetracks Gallery's annual "Naked in New Hope" for thirteen years and at the Central Bucks Byers Juried Show.
 I have exhibited at benefits for QSPOT, an LGBTQ outreach center in Ocean Grove NJ and for Robert Wood Johnson's cancer research benefit "We vs C" in Princeton, NJ.
 For addition exhibitions, click below.